 Enter or click the Find button .

-To search for null values, enter the case-sensitive string <Null>.
+- To search for null values, type the case-sensitive string <Null>.

 The total number of matches is displayed near the Clear button .

 - To browse the search results, click Find Next or press Shift+F3, or click Find Previous or press F3.

 The find buttons work in a continuous loop.
 For example, when you click Find Previous from the result at the top of the table, the search starts again from the bottom toward the top to find the next match.

 - To select all of the matches, click Select Matches .

 - Perform any edits or click Close when you are finished to close the control without closing the table view.